apache/couchdb/share/doc/src/intro/why.rst

 Wrapping Up
 ===========

-The next chapter further explores the distributed nature of CouchDB.
+The next document :ref:`intro/consistency` further explores the distributed nature of CouchDB.
 We should have given you enough bites to whet your interest.
 Let's go!